 A couple of years ago EMI Australia re-issued Sgt.
 Pepper on the Parlophone label – and the label looked like this:

 The label above comes from 1987 when a special 20th Anniversary commemorative edition of Pepper was released.
 The pic above is of the more common black vinyl edition, but the record was also released on limited edition red vinyl (same label though!):

 OK.
 On to the US now – and I only have two label variations – which is not that impressive as there are many, many more.
-In the USA, Capitol as EMI/Parlophone’s US subsidiary, is the principal label you’ll find Sgt.
+In the USA Capitol Records, as an EMI/Parlophone US subsidiary, is the principal label you’ll find Sgt.
 Pepper released on.
 This version below is the traditional black and “rainbow” surround Capitol label: